John M. Patton: Career

 Meanwhile, voters in the Fredericksburg and Spotsylvania area elected Patton as a Jacksonian and Democrat to the United States House of Representatives initially to fill a vacancy in 1830, but he won re-election twice and served until 1838.
 He became chairman of the Committee on Territories from 1835 to 1839.
-In 1834, Virginia legislators almost elected him as the state's attorney general, by western Virginia lawyer Sidney Smith Baxter was appointed by a four-vote margin.
+In 1834, Virginia legislators almost elected him as the state's attorney general, but western Virginia lawyer Sidney Smith Baxter was appointed by a four-vote margin.

 After leaving Congress, Virginia legislators appointed Patton the senior councilor of the Virginia Council of State and, therefore, the Lieutenant Governor of Virginia.

 After Governor Thomas W. Gilmer resigned in 1841, Patton served as Acting Governor of Virginia for twelve days until his term ended on March 31, 1841.

 Patton returned to his private legal practice in Richmond, including work on a revision of the Code of Virginia, which he and Conway Robinson published in 1849.

 Death and legacy

-Patton died in Richmond, Virginia on October 29, 1858.
+Patton died in Richmond, Virginia, on October 29, 1858.
 He was interred at Shockoe Hill Cemetery.
 His sons James French Patton, Isaac Williams Patton, George S. Patton Sr., Hugh M. Patton, and Waller T. Patton all became Confederate States Army officers (and William M. Patton fought with VMI cadets).
-Although Col W.T.
-Patton died leading his men at the Battle of Gettysburg and Col. George S. Patton died during the Third Battle of Winchester, the other sons survived the war.
-Isaac Williams Patton (who had moved to Louisiana to operate a plantation before the war) became mayor of New Orleans, Louisiana in 1878.
+Col. W. T. Patton died leading his men at the Battle of Gettysburg and Col. George S. Patton died during the Third Battle of Winchester, but the other sons survived the war.
+Isaac Williams Patton (who had moved to Louisiana to operate a plantation before the war) became mayor of New Orleans, Louisiana, in 1878.
 Hugh M. Patton briefly served as clerk of the Virginia Senate, James French Patton also became a lawyer and briefly served on the West Virginia Supreme Court, and William McFarland Patton became a professor of civil engineering at VMI (where most of his brothers had also graduated).
-His grandson George S. Patton became a California attorney, and his great-grandson was World War II General George S. Patton Jr.
+His grandson George S. Patton became a California attorney, and his great-grandson was World War II general George S. Patton Jr.